rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Testing.md

 StressTest objects test execution of many simultaneous random tests running on different threads.

 #### [Testing\::DelayUtils](../../Source/Development/Testing/Testing_DelayUtils.h)
-DelayUtils provides a method that allows tests to run the JUCE event loop until some condition is met.
+DelayUtils provides a function that allows tests to run the JUCE event loop until some condition is met.